izelnakri/paper_trail/README.md

 ```

 # Strict mode
 This is a feature more suitable for larger applications.
 Models can keep their version references via foreign key constraints.
-Therefore it would be impossible to delete the first and current version of a model, it also makes querying easier and the whole design more relational database/SQL friendly.
+Therefore it would be impossible to delete the first and current version of a model if the model exists in the database, it also makes querying easier and the whole design more relational database/SQL friendly.
 In order to enable strict mode:

 ```elixir
 # in your config/config.exs